-If you’re thinking of working with a virtual assistant it’s a great sign.
-Usually it means you’re getting too busy to handle everything yourself.
-Many mompreneurs need assistance at some time during their start up and growth phases of business.
-Virtual assistants can help you become more profitable in the time you are willing to devote to business.
+If you’re thinking of working with a VA (virtual assistant) it’s a great sign.
+Usually, it means you’re getting too busy to handle everything yourself.
+Many mompreneurs need assistance at some time during their start-up and growth phases of business.
+Virtual assistants can help you become more profitable in the time you are willing to devote to the business.
 After all, juggling the needs of our families WHILE running our business operations often ‘takes a village’!

-What entrepreneurs need to do better to avoid breakdowns, mishaps and miscommunication:
+What entrepreneurs need to do better to avoid breakdowns, mishaps, and miscommunication with VA’s:

 Postpone emotional responses and ask questions first.

-An easy way to end your relationship with a great virtual assistant is to scream first then ask questions later… When things go wrong some people automatically start barking orders and throwing last minute solutions in place without stopping to evaluate what may be causing the breakdown.
+An easy way to end your relationship with a great virtual assistant (VA) is to scream first then ask questions later… When things go wrong some people automatically start barking orders and throwing last minute solutions in place without stopping to evaluate what may be causing the breakdown.
 When you work to resolve the situation together with your virtual assistant, ultimately better solutions will result.
-Very often a knee jerk reaction by an angry entrepreneur creates more problems than they had with the original mistake.
+Very often a knee-jerk reaction by an angry entrepreneur creates more problems than they had with the original mistake.
 Instead of overreacting, stop, drop and contact your virtual assistant live.
 This way you can ask questions and evaluate how to handle the next steps.
-An ounce of prevention will solve your problem quicker and allow you both to maintain mutual respect.
+An ounce of prevention will solve your problem quickly and allow you both to maintain mutual respect.
 Also, one technique that has proven very helpful for me as a manager of a virtual team is to take responsibility for the task first.
-In other words – ASSUME it is YOU, not your VA.
-In other words, what did you do (or not do) that led your VA down a certain path.
+In other words – ASSUME it is YOU, not your virtual assistant.
+In other words, what did you do (or not do) that led your virtual assistant down a certain path?
 By assuming responsibility for the mistake from the get-go, you’ll have a much less heated, less-defensive situation to address and likely get the situation solved more effectively.
 Even if it wasn’t YOU – there are probably things you could have done differently that may have helped.

 Handle conflicts and disagreements right away.

-Regularly communicate and check in with your virtual assistant.
+Regularly communicate and check in with your VA.

-Take a moment to share whatever your current situation is with your virtual assistant.
+When you touch base (which should be often), be sure to take a moment to share whatever your current situation is with your VA.
 Let her help you create a plan and put systems in place to ensure every job gets done to your satisfaction.
 If email is your primary method of communication, answer your VA’s emails as quickly as possible to avoid any delays in the completion of your project.
 Otherwise, it may be a good idea to schedule regular telephone meetings.
 Whatever you do, scheduling regular meetings is a must-have.
 Some VA’s will require these meetings as a part of doing business, while others will bill you for their time.
 It depends on the structure, arrangement and business practices.
 If your virtual assistant does not require meetings – be sure YOU schedule them in regularly so you can touch base and check on their progress.

 Block time for administrative tasks you must do.

-It is important for YOU to create an admin date weekly in your own calendar (or more often if you have many VAs on tasks)!
-Block some time in your schedule to respond to VA tasks, provide information, or review and approve the work that has been completed for you.
-Often VA’s are waiting on you to complete their tasks.
-The longer the time takes for you to get back to them, the more difficult it will be for you to get tasks accomplished on time.
+Create an administrative date weekly in your own calendar.
+This date is essential and you may need more dates if you have many virtual assistants on tasks!
+Block time in your schedule to respond to virtual assistant email, provide information or review and approve the work that has been completed for you.
+Often virtual assistants are waiting on you to complete their tasks.
+The longer it takes for you to get back to them, the more difficult it will be for you to get tasks accomplished on time.

 Estimate your time spent on tasks more accurately.

+Another great practice to get into is estimating time on tasks!
 If you have a task or project you’d like to have completed, talk about how long you expect it to take.
 Be specific about what you want and the time limit you desire to be spent for each project.
-Ask your VA’s input about how realistic your estimates are… and build in checkpoints EARLY and OFTEN in the process.
-If your VA is running into trouble or things are taking longer than first expected, you can easily intervene and redirect work before it costs you too much!
+Ask your virtual assistants input about how realistic your estimates are… and build in checkpoints EARLY and OFTEN in the process.
+If your virtual assistant is running into trouble or things are taking longer than first expected, you can easily intervene and redirect work before it costs you too much!

 Realize you’re hiring an experienced professional.